the-company-tcus/docs/docs/_usage/api.md

 patterns**) links (e.g.: `[hyperlink](some-url)`) or URL plain texts to `iframe` elements.

-This plugin passes some default options to `remark-url-to-iframe` plugin, you can override them with your own options.
+This plugin passes some default options to the `remark-url-to-iframe` plugin, you can override them with your own options.

-After the transformation, the `iframe` element can be **registered to the global scope** to map to the component `VideoPlayer` so whenever the `iframe` element has attribute `data-type-iframe=video` in `MDX` file, it will be rendered as `VideoPlayer` component.
+After the transformation, the `iframe` element can be **registered to the global scope** to map to the component `VideoPlayer` so whenever the `iframe` element has attribute `data-type-iframe=video` in the `MDX` file, it will be rendered as a `VideoPlayer` component.

 #### Dependencies